 - * Optional: Garnish with more lime peel and powdered sugar

-You can make this recipe dairy-free by using vegan butter or coconut oil in place of the butter, and by using coconut condensed milk.
+- You can make this recipe dairy-free by using vegan butter or coconut oil instead of butter and coconut condensed milk.

 - You can substitute lemon if you do not have limes.
 Fresh juice is better than bottled.

 - Use almond flour and not almond meal.